 Do you think about soil much, or is it just something you walk around on, or maybe try to grow something in?

-If you’re a farmer or gardener (as we know many of you are), you’re probably already aware of how important the soil is, and (like Hugh) may even revel in the smell, look and feel of beautiful soil.
+If you’re already a keen gardener and have had fruit trees or a vegie patch for a while, you’re probably already aware of how important soil is, and (like Hugh caught smelling rainforest soil above) may even love the smell, look and feel of rich, fertile soil.

-But soil is so much more than most of us realise – for example, did you know that one-quarter of the world’s biodiversity lives in the soil!
+Soil is so much more than most of us realise—for example, did you know that one-quarter of the world’s biodiversity lives in the soil!